Promoting Literacy for All Students

 Schools are not screening effectively for sub-skills that can be predictors of future reading challenges.

 Many schools use weak curriculum that does not align with cognitive science.
-This will only increase the numbers of students in need of reading interventions and can be devastating for children with reading disabilities.
+This will only increase the number of students in need of reading interventions and can be devastating for children with reading disabilities.

 Watch this short video to understand more about dyslexia and why it is important to identify students on the dyslexic spectrum.